 Candles only give out so much light and I prefer to not have them around my little ones.
-Instead, we have a few of these inexpensive solar lanterns.
+Instead, we’ve found that the best light for power outage is solar.
+We have a few of these inexpensive solar lanterns.
 The bonus with these is that they stay charged for a very long time so you can charge them on a sunny day, store them until you need them, and they will be nice and bright!

 4. Have a solar cell phone charger.

 Although these cost a little bit more on Amazon they can be very useful if you need to keep in touch with someone, need to call the power company, or just need to check the weather or other media on your phone during an outage.
 During a long power outage, last fall we needed one of these badly as the only way we could learn more about the storm and the current outage locations was through social media, which we checked on cell phones and laptops until the batteries died.

 5. Keep calm and have a game plan (literally!).

 Your family will grow restless sitting in the dark with nothing to do during a power outage, so be prepared with a fun activity or project that can be done in the dark!
 A board game only needs a little light to be able to see to play, or if you have a laptop that you can charge, you could watch a family movie together since it’s dark anyway!
 Of course, there is always the option of heading to bed early, but I don’t find that solution to be very popular in my house. 🙂 There are also other fun things you can have on hand that are fun in a power outage such as glow sticks, puppets (flashlight puppet show!), and other activities that don’t need much light.

 –Learn How to Organize and Toys, Games, and Movies so you can easily find your games and toys during a power outage.